valentjn/ltex/pages/index.md

 **LTeX** provides offline grammar checking of various markup languages using [LanguageTool&nbsp;(LT)](https://languagetool.org/).
 LTeX can be used standalone as a command-line tool, as a language server using the Language Server Protocol (LSP), or directly in various editors using extensions.

-LTeX currently supports BibTeX, LaTeX, Markdown, Org, reStructuredText, R Sweave, and XHTML documents.
+LTeX currently supports BibTeX, ConTeXt, LaTeX, Markdown, Org, reStructuredText, R Sweave, and XHTML documents.

 The difference to regular spell checkers is that LTeX not only detects spelling errors, but also many grammar and stylistic errors such as: